MatrixManAtYrService/htty/README.md

 The Python library communicates with this Rust binary via JSON over stdin/stdout, providing a clean API for terminal automation.

+## Package Architecture

+This project uses a two-package distribution to work around maturin limitations:

+- **[htty](htty/README.md)** - The main package you want to install.
+Provides the full Python API and `htty` command-line tool.
+- **[htty-core](htty-core/README.md)** - Contains the Rust binary with minimal Python bindings.
+Automatically installed as a dependency of `htty`.

+When you `pip install htty`, you get both packages automatically.
+The `htty` package provides the user-facing API while `htty-core` handles the low-level terminal automation.

 ## Comparison to Other Tools

 | Tool | Use Case | Pros | Cons |